15 Ways to Make Friends as an Adult

 As an adult, making friends can sometimes feel like trying to crack a secret code—especially when you're no longer surrounded by classmates or dorm mates.

 But fear not!
-Whether you've relocated to a new city, switched careers, or simply want to expand your social circle, there are plenty of ways to forge new friendships as a grown-up.
+Whether you've relocated to a new city, switched careers, or just want to expand your social circle, there are plenty of ways to forge new friendships as a grown-up.

 This post may contain affiliate links, for which I may receive a small commission at no cost to you.
 Please read our full disclosure policy.